-And if harm was done to you from regret, you often dismiss it and take all the blame, shame, and guilt onto your own little shoulders, which is something we chronically do from our codependent thinking that says, "I'm inherently unworthy."
-And I know I myself did this for quite a while about being in an emotionally abusive relationship for years.
+And if harm was done to you from regret, you often dismiss it and take all the blame, shame, and guilt onto your own little shoulders.
+Which is something we chronically do from our codependent thinking that says, "I'm inherently unworthy."

+I know I, myself, did this for quite a while about being in an emotionally abusive relationship for years.
 My brain went to stories like, "I regret being with that person.
-I regret staying once they started screaming at me and gaslighting me belittling me and constantly disregarding my boundary."
+I regret staying once they started screaming at me, gaslighting me, belittling me, and constantly disregarding my boundary."

-And all that thinking did was strengthen the neural groove in my mind that said, "You are responsible for other people and their choices.
-You are wholly to blame for staying," instead of what I now know to be true: "I am not responsible for their unacceptable behavior.
-I can and do take responsibility for staying, and what happened is not my fault."
+All that thinking did was strengthen the neural groove in my mind that said, "You are responsible for other people and their choices.
+You are wholly to blame for staying."
+Instead of what I now know to be true, I am not responsible for their unacceptable behavior.
+I can and do take responsibility for staying, and what happened is not my fault.

 But I couldn't see that truth while I was in regret.
-And I sure can now from a place of self-compassion and self-love.
+I sure can now, from a place of self-compassion and self-love.
 My ex's choices were not my responsibility.
+Getting myself out, was.
+I did that for myself, and I'm so darn proud of me.

+Feminist Wellness with Victoria Albina, NP, MPH

-Getting myself out was.
-And I did that for myself, and I'm so darn proud of me.
-And I recognize that the me that stayed did so because she didn't yet know how to get out because she kept believing and wishing and hoping things would change, and because she was being gaslit, manipulated and lied to.
+I recognize that the me that stayed did so because she didn't yet know how to get out.
+Because she kept believing and wishing and hoping things would change.
+And because she was being gaslit, manipulated, and lied to.

 That's all super-duper real.
-And regretting her choices, after seeing, pulling back, really zooming out and seeing the full picture, the whole context, regretting her choices would only be abandoning her once again.
+Regretting her choices, after seeing, pulling back, and really zooming out and seeing the full picture, the whole context, regretting her choices would only be abandoning her once again.
+Babies, I'm not here for that.

-And, babies, I'm not here for that.
-It's important that we recognize that inherent in these stories, the "I should've known better" stories, is you rejecting the you that could not possibly have known anything different.
-And frankly, self-rejection, staying mired there instead of taking responsibility and owning your part, is buffering.
+It's important that we recognize that, inherent in these stories, the "I should've known better" stories, is you rejecting the you that could not possibly have known anything different.
+Frankly, self-rejection, staying mired there instead of taking responsibility and owning your part, is buffering.

 Buffering is anything we do to detach from our feelings, to push our feelings aside.
 I think we can use the self-blame of regret, the beating ourselves up, to buffer or distract ourselves from the deeper feelings.

-For example, the disappointment of being raised in the homes we were raised in, being raised with emotionally immature parents like we talked about last week, being raised to believe other people's voices matter more than ours, being raised in the patriarchy and having learned that one should defer to men, to white-bodied people, to thin people, and that there's something wrong with you if you are not all of those kinds of person.
+For example, the disappointment of being raised in the homes we were raised in.
+Being raised with emotionally immature parents, like we talked about last week.
+Being raised to believe other people's voices matter more than ours.
+Being raised in the patriarchy, and having learned that one should defer to men, to white-bodied people, to thin people.
+And that there's something wrong with you if you are not all of those kinds of person.

-Of course you want to buffer and push your feelings away if you do not know how to do thought work and somatics, if you don't know how to manage your mind and be in real and deep conversation with your body and your nervous system, your inner children.
+Of course, you want to buffer and push your feelings away if you do not know how to do thought work and somatics, if you don't know how to manage your mind and be in real and deep conversation with your body and your nervous system, your inner children.

 Because systems, from family systems to larger systems of oppression, taught us to buffer so that we don't have to feel those feelings.

-And remember, those systems, both co-dependent family systems and the larger systems of power and inequity, oppressive systems, taught us not to feel our feelings.
-Taught us to buffer.
-And in so doing, it keeps us from questioning systems that keep us locked in those boxes, and prevent us from speaking truth to power, and keeping us from changing our lives.
+Remember, those systems, both co-dependent family systems and the larger systems of power and inequity, oppressive systems, taught us not to feel our feelings, taught us to buffer.

+In so doing, it keeps us from questioning systems that keep us locked in those boxes, prevent us from speaking truth to power, and keep us from changing our lives.